 In May 2004, the Company sold 386,363 shares of the Company's common stock in a private placement transaction.
 Maxim Group, LLC in New York acted as the placement agent for the transaction.
-The total funds raised were \$850,000 with approximately \$103,300 in placement fees, commissions, and other expense paid from the escrow of the sale for a net of \$746,700.
+The total funds raised were \$850,000 with approximately \$103,300 in placement fees, commissions, and other expenses paid from the escrow of the sale.
+In addition, the Company issued 243,182 warrants in connection with the sale.
+The warrants expire in five years and have an exercise price of \$3.30 per share.
+The warrants were valued using the fair value method at \$230,413 or \$1.41 per share and recorded it against the proceed of the financing in the accompanying consolidated financial statements.
+Net proceeds of the financing was \$516,207.
 The investors included 9 individual accredited investors with no prior ownership of the Company's common stock.
 An SB-2 was filed on June 15, 2004 to register these shares.
-In addition, the Company issued 243,182 warrants in connection with the sale.
-The warrants expire in five years and have an exercise price of \$3.30 per share.
-The warrants were valued using the fair value method at \$230,413 or \$1.41 per share and recorded the expense in the accompanying consolidated financial statements.